Q. When may I apply for housing?

 Q. Can I smoke in my room?

-A. All buildings on campus are smoke free.
-Smoking is permitted outside in designated areas only.
+A. No. All buildings on campus are smoke free.

 Q. What happens if I lose my room key?